The Story of the Prince and His Horse: The Enchanted Horse

 In a tale collected by Yacoub Artin Pacha in the Nile Valley with the title Le Cheval Enchanté ("The Enchanted Horse"), a widowed king remarries.
-His new wife hates her stepson, the prince, and tries to poison him, but thanks to his horse's warning, he avoids eating the poisoned food.
-The stepmother convinces her husband to sacrifice the horse, but the prince begs for one last ride with him.
+His new wife hates how her husband dotes on her stepson, the prince, but, when he is old as the king becomes older, she falls in love with her stepson.
+The prince rebuffs her, and for this she tries to poison him by poisoning his food.
+With the prince's horse's warning, he avoids eating the poisoned food.
+The queen discovers the prince and the horse's connection, feigns illness and asks for the liver of the prince's horse as cure.
+The king decides to sacrifice the horse.
+The prince goes to meet the horse and finds it in tears.
+The animal then advises the prince to beg for one last ride with it.
+It happens thus, and the king allows it.
 The prince seizes the opportunity to escape with the horse to another kingdom.
 At a safe distance, the horse gives the prince some tufts of his hair to summon him and vanishes.
-The prince finds work as the second king's gardener.
+The prince finds work as the second king's gardener, and likes to ride around in the garden on his loyal horse.
 The king's third daughter, a princess, likes to peer out of her window, and sees a mysterious man on a horse in the garden.
 On one moonlit night, she discovers that the rider is the gardener and wants to marry him.
 Much to her father's disgust, he marries his third daughter to the gardener, but expels her from the palace to live in the gardener's hut.
-Later, war breaks out, and the gardener, joined by his faithful horse, helps his father-in-law and brothers-in-law.
+Later, war breaks out, and the gardener, joined by his faithful horse, helps his father-in-law and brothers-in-law, as a mysterious knight clad in green, red and white.
+Renewing their hope, the king's army advances and defeats their enemies.
+However, during the battle, the mysterious knight is injured in the arm.
+The king himself goes to dress the knight's wound and removes his mask: it is the gardener son-in-law.
+The gardener, or prince, reveals his whole story to his father-in-law.
+The king nominates his third daughter as mistress of the country and her husband as his vizier.
+The prince, in his new position, builds a nice stablehouse for his loyal horse.